GlassFish: Forks

 Over the years several companies forked the GlassFish project and created their own distribution:

 Payara Services

 In response to Oracle’s announcement to end commercial support for GlassFish, a fork called Payara Server was created and released in October 2014.
-Payara Server is open source under the same licenses as the original Oracle GlassFish (combined GPL2 + CDDL) and has optional commercial support from Payara Services Ltd., via the Payara Enterprise project.
+Payara Server is open source under the same licenses as the original Oracle GlassFish (combined GPL2 + CDDL) and has optional commercial support from Payara Services Ltd., via the Payara Enterprise distribution.